 Grant is a “recovering lawyer”, currently a strategic sourcing manager and workplace mental health advocate at Spark – New Zealand’s leading telecommunications and digital services company.

 Before moving into a strategic commercial role at Spark, he spent over a decade in senior legal roles in Australia and New Zealand, winning Australian Young In-house Lawyer of the Year before returning to Auckland in 2015.
 Grant has spoken at conferences in New Zealand, Australia and India about topics like legal innovation, emerging technology and workplace mental health.
 Experiencing the heartbreak of losing a close workmate to depression and suicide led him to become a staunch advocate for workplace mental health and a champion for change in this area.
 In 2017, Grant took up an informal role spearheading Spark’s vision and strategy for workplace mental health – developing a grassroots mental health movement which has evolved into a company-wide mental health initiative, aimed at delivering better mental health outcomes for Spark people.

-I am the New Zealand legal counsel for Bayer, an international life science group.
+Caroline is the New Zealand legal counsel for Bayer, an international life science group.

 Jeremy is a former ILANZ President and has been a committee member since 2008.
 He is also currently Vice President of In-House Counsel Worldwide, a collection of international in-house counsel associations (including ILANZ) representing the interests of in-house lawyers.
 Jeremy has a deep understanding of ILANZ, its membership and goals and is committed to ensuring the status of in-house lawyers is recognised and needs met, in what is an ever changing profession.